 Parga is a Greek town with superb beaches and fantastic nightlife.

-Looks great to me.
+It looks great to me.

-12. Acheron River
+13. Acheron River

 The 52 km long river flows into the Ionian Sea in Ammoudia, near Parga.
 Tourists love walking through the shallow sections of the river.